ianaio/ianaio-rustwasm-ts/blog/2022-3-11-new-net-crate.md

 tags: [release]
 ---

-The Gloo team is happy to announce a new addition to the Gloo crates family: `ianaio-net`.
+The Gloo team is happy to announce a new addition to the Gloo crates family: `gloo-net`.
 It is an HTTP requests library built specially for WASM apps and provides idiomatic Rust bindings for the `fetch` and `WebSocket` API.
 This has been a long requested library, and it has finally arrived.